Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Photometry: Impact of measurement method and galaxy morphology

 All magnitude offsets shown in \fg\ref{mag-diff-histo} and \tab\ref{tab-histo-mag-diff} are negative in their mode, mean, and median, as expected for model magnitudes that extrapolate the flux to infinity, contrary to aperture magnitudes that lose some flux.
 However, the lost flux in the wings of the objects when using $m_\mathrm{auto}$ instead of model magnitudes may be overestimated for spiral galaxies, since a dominant fraction of their discs have been observed to have a down-turn in their light profiles at visible and near-infrared wavelengths \citep{Pohlen-2006-spiral-outer-disks-bending, Mondelin-2025-ERO-outskirts-SB-and-color-profiles}.
 The flux underestimation of the aperture magnitudes is almost twice as large when compared to the bulge-disc decomposition because the latter better models simultaneously the central peak of flux in the bulges and the wings in the discs than the single-S\'ersic profile.
 The same effect explains the lost flux in $m_\mathrm{1p}$ compared to $m_\mathrm{B+D}$.

 We further examine in \fg\ref{mag-diff-1p-auto-vs-nsersic} the difference between the single-S\'ersic profile magnitude and $m_\mathrm{auto}$ in the \IE band, as a function of the S\'ersic index $n$ of the fitted profile.
-Despite the brighter single-S\'ersic magnitude compared to the adaptive aperture magnitude, hence negative $m_\mathrm{1p}-m_\mathrm{auto}$ difference (see \tab\ref{tab-histo-mag-diff}), the median difference per $0.33$ dex interval of $n$ is positive at $0.013$ in the first bin located at $[0.505,0.698]$, then decreases steadily all the way to $-0.3$ in the last bin at $[7.2,9.9]$.
-The \rms dispersion for $m_\mathrm{1p}-m_\mathrm{auto}$ is $0.34$ mag for $n\in[0.5,0.7]$, it decreases to $0.23$ mag for $n\in[1.4, 1.9]$ and increases again to $0.39$ mag for $n\in[7.2, 10]$.
-This dispersion results from the fact that galaxies do not all have smooth profiles like most ellipticals and barless lenticulars: lenticular may also have bars and rings and spirals have in addition spiral arms, and scattered \ion{H}{ii} regions causing flocculence.
+Despite the brighter single-S\'ersic magnitude compared to the adaptive aperture magnitude, hence the negative $m_\mathrm{1p}-m_\mathrm{auto}$ difference (see \tab\ref{tab-histo-mag-diff}), the median difference per $0.33$ dex interval of $n$ is positive at $0.013$ in the first bin located at $[0.505,0.698]$.
+It then decreases steadily all the way to $-0.3$ in the last bin at $[7.2,9.9]$.
+The \rms dispersion for $m_\mathrm{1p}-m_\mathrm{auto}$ is $0.34$ mag for $n\in[0.5,0.7]$, and it decreases to $0.23$ mag for $n\in[1.4, 1.9]$ and increases again to $0.39$ mag for $n\in[7.2, 10]$.
+This dispersion results from the fact that galaxies do not all have smooth profiles as most ellipticals and barless lenticulars do.
+Lenticular galaxies may also have bars and rings, whereas in addition to bars and rings, spiral galaxies display spiral arms and scattered \ion{H}{ii} regions causing flocculence.
 None of these features can be modelled by the single-S\'ersic profile or by the bulge-disc decomposition.
 The steadily decreasing $m_\mathrm{1p}-m_\mathrm{auto}$ means that the relative flux lost by the adaptive aperture magnitude is larger for higher S\'ersic indices, with the model magnitude being increasingly brighter.
 One could try to explain this trend by the fact that a high S\'ersic index corresponds to a centrally steep profile with also more extended wings at large radii, leading to an increasingly larger part of the source light being located beyond the aperture in which $m_\mathrm{auto}$ is calculated.
 This effect can be precisely estimated and accounted for.